emacs-eask/cli/docs/content/en/Implementation/CLI & Yargs.md

 ---

 The yargs command file is written in JavaScript, and located under the **cmds** folder.
 Each file under, will be named with convention `[command_name].js`.
-This file should define basic command-line parsing rules, and prepared correct data so it can get feeds to the Emacs session.
+This file should define basic command-line parsing rules and correctly prepare data to feed the Emacs session.

 Let's look at the file `cmds/core/archives.js`: